 “Once you pull that truffle out, it’s a living, breathing organism but it’s starting to die,” Ruff says.
 “You put a timeline on that lifespan and you’ve got to try to find a way to use it.”

-That’s where the festival collaborations come in.
-Back with rave reviews is La Truffe, Wolves & People Farmhouse Brewery’s truffled hazelnut stout.
+That’s where the festival collaborations come in, like La Truffe, Wolves & People Farmhouse Brewery’s truffled hazelnut stout.